ACoAs – Set GOALS to MEET NEEDS (Part 3)

 IF you:

-• eventually ‘shut down’ and ‘give in’ rather than trying to be heard, sticking to your point of view, being takdepresseden seriously
+• eventually ‘shut down’ and ‘give in’ rather than trying to be heard, sticking to your point of view, being taken seriously

-✶ are being told by the C. that what you’re feeling – anger, fear, frustration – are from your ‘issues’, that you’re causing it, you’re over-reacting…. (denying what they ARE doing!)
+✶ are being told by the C. that what you’re feeling – anger, fear, frustration – are from your ‘issues’, that you’re causing it, you’re over-reacting…. (while denying what they ARE doing!)

 MENTAL – if you